Prelude to the Gettysburg Campaign

 After reconnaissance missions determined that Lee was retreating, Meade divided his army into three columns and ordered a more vigorous but still cautious pursuit.
 Throughout the pursuit, Meade was careful to keep his main force between Lee and the nation’s capital.

 Over the next week, the two armies sparred in several cavalry clashes around the Williamsport area.
 On July 6, 1863, Brigadier General Judson Kilpatrick’s Union cavalry division tried unsuccessfully for six hours to dislodge Stuart’s cavalry from Hagerstown.
 Stuart’s victory maintained control of important roads leading to Williamsport.
 On the same day, Union Brigadier General John Buford launched an ill-fated cavalry assault against Imboden at Williamsport.
 The Confederate general summoned enough artillery and defenders to hold off a three-hour Federal onslaught, saving the Rebel stores and wounded from being captured.

 By July 12, Meade had his army (now numbering as many as 95,000 soldiers) positioned to assault the Rebel defenses.
 By that time, however, the river had nearly receded enough to accommodate the Confederate retreat.
 During the night of July 13, most of Lee’s army crossed the Potomac.
 On June 14, Meade ordered a general advance by four divisions, only to find that most of the Confederates had returned to Virginia soil.
 Meade captured several hundred Rebels during rearguard engagements on July 14 and July 16.

 The Battle of Williamsport was arguably more important for what did not happen, as opposed to what did.
 Much to the chagrin of his superiors, including President Lincoln, Meade’s measured pursuit of the trapped Confederate army enabled Lee to hang on long enough to escape across the Potomac after the rain-swollen waters receded.
-Coupled with Ulysses S. Grant’s victory at Vicksburg, Meade possibly lost an opportunity to end the Civil War in 1863, two years before its actual conclusion.
+Coupled with the Union victory at the Vicksburg, led by Ulysses S. Grant, Meade possibly lost an opportunity to end the Civil War in 1863, two years before its actual conclusion.

 Battle of Boonsboro (July 8, 1863)